 This is all quite pathetic.
 The great irony of history lies in the fact that it was power itself to decide the terms of the huge defence organisations.
 These terms were produced on an organic and functional basis, often as the involuntary consequence of certain modifications within the power structure itself.
-Clearly an organism of defence is a product of a particular for this resolution, the acceptance of the only valid road, that of going towards the self-organisation of the mass.
+Clearly an organism of defence is a product of a particular historical period, and nearly always consolidates in a precise relationship with the power structure that conditions it and renders it possible.